jheare/Fish546-Jake/Course Project/Product/DATA_RECORDS.md

 ##Change to narrative.
 Describe columns in TSV files as they pertain to the data.##
 ----
 ### Raw Sequence Data ###
 Raw sequence data was returned in 14 gzipped fastq files.
 Copies of these files were placed on OWL for long term storage.
-Working versions were unzipped using gzip and then copied into a **Volumes/Data/Jake/lane1rad**.
+Working versions were unzipped using gzip and then copied into a **./lane1rad**.

-**directory** Data ./Jake/lane1rad
+**directory** ./lane1rad

 **Work Files**